January 28, 2026

 Dr. Robillard will review how new technologies like AI chatbots and social robots can help, and harm, our mental health.
 She will explore the ethics of our relationships with technology and the role of these relationships in mental health care.

-Dr. Tamara Vanderwal is a child psychiatrist at BC Children’s Hospital and an Assistant Professor in the Department of Psychiatry at UBC.
-She is also the lead of the Naturalistic Neuroimaging Lab, which uses movies and functional magnetic resonance imaging (fMRI) to study neural and behavioural responses in the brain, with a focus on child psychiatric disorders.
-Dr. Vanderwal’s work in combining neuroscience and art has been featured at the Imagine Science Film Festival and at MoMA Studios.
+Dr. Tamara Vanderwal is a child psychiatrist at BC Children’s Hospital, an Assistant Professor in the Department of Psychiatry at UBC, and a clinician scientist at BC Children’s Hospital Research Institute, where she directs the Naturalistic Neuroimaging Lab.
+Her research aims to learn new information about brain differences in adolescent depression and other child psychiatric disorders.
+Her lab uses movies during functional magnetic resonance imaging (fMRI) brain scans to study brain function in children and youth while their brains are actively processing the complex information in the movies.
+Dr. Vanderwal’s work combining neuroscience and art has been featured at the Imagine Science Film Festival and at MoMA Studios.

 Moderator